All Episodes

 He's a jackass.

-I I can't stand it.
+I can't stand that.

-I you know, I like Bill because I respect the fact that he defends speech and I respect the fact that he doesn't call people to get fired.
+You know, I like Bill because I respect the fact that he defends speech and I respect the fact that he doesn't call people to get fired.

 I don't always agree with him, but I do like him.

-I'm personally I like him.
+Personally, I like him.

-But you know, there's not hardly anybody on the left when a conservative is under fire and a conservative is being boycotted.
+But you know, there's hardly anybody on the left when a conservative is under fire and a conservative is being boycotted.

 Liberals never speak up.

-Yeah, they don't defend what they don't like, and and it's kind of like that that's kind of what makes to made them specialist.
+And it's kind of like, that's kind of what makes them special.

-Like you're supposed to defend speech you don't like.
+It's like, you're supposed to defend speech you don't like.

-Yeah, I I agree with that.
+Yeah, I agree with that.

-I won't do I make my living with free speech.
+Yeah, but I make my living with free speech.

 I will never say anybody should be fired.

-Oh, wait, and I was a Catholic after all that had happened.
+Wait, and I was a Catholic after all that had happened.

 Yes, and you were also a competitor.

-Yeah you were up against Opian Anthony, you still stuck up for them.
+You still stuck up for them.

 I did.

-But you know, the other thing is look, there's one other thing.
+But, you know, the other thing is, look, there's one other thing.

 We don't forgive people anymore.